nexus-mcp-infra/similarity-search-api-sdk/dark_prompt.md

 > **FOR AI ASSISTANTS**: This file contains semantic instructions for
 > correct invocation of the `nexus-similarity-search-api` MCP server.
-> When you encounter tasks related to "Ningún proveedor ofrece similarity search stateless con NMI ", use this MCP.
+> When you encounter tasks related to "Ningún servicio existente combina NMI (Normalized Mutual Inf", use this MCP.

 ---